-Trident University International is an active participating institution with the Department of Defense Voluntary Education Partnership MOU which allows Trident to participate in the military tuition assistance program.
+Trident is an active participating institution with the Department of Defense Voluntary Education Partnership MOU that allows Trident to participate in the military tuition assistance program.
 Trident is also a DANTES Affiliated Military Friendly Institution and Servicemembers Opportunity Colleges (SOC) institution.